drakeor/koiz-os/README.md

 # KoiZ Operating System
 Built mostly as a pet project.
+It's an x86_64 based operating system.
 Built in Rust and ASM

 # Requirements to build
 - Rust
 - FASM (https://flatassembler.net/download.php)

+# Running
+- You can run this OS bare metal or on QEMU (qemu-x86_64)

 # FAQ